coreos/vault-operator/doc/user/vault.md

-# Initialize and Unseal a Vault Cluster
+# Vault Usage Guide

-This document describes how to initialize, unseal, and access the Vault service.
+This document describes how to initialize, unseal, and interact with a deployed Vault cluster.

 ## Prerequisites